Susan Hoffman Fishman: Work

+Fishman’s Dead Sea paintings were included in the Yale Institute of Sacred Music exhibition Biophilia: In Excelsis (2024).
+Critic Eleanor Heartney wrote in the catalog that they “document the unsettling radiance of sinkholes, balancing beauty with ecological warning."
+Across her work, she draws on myth and ritual to reflect on humanity’s relationship with a planet in flux.
+Her installation In the End, a Devastating Beauty, (Stand4 Gallery, 2024) with Leslie Sobel, was described as "a meditation on the Anthropocene, where data becomes emotion."
+They developed the project during a joint artist residency at Planet Labs, a global satellite imaging company that created its residency program to explore what would happen when artists were given access to its scientists and satellite resources.
+Fishman noted that the Dead Sea changes visible in their imagery were so dramatic that even the geologist she was working with was astonished.
+The Tale of Lost Waters (Five Points Arts, 2025) continues this investigation, depicting bodies of water that have receded or vanished, documenting a global geological disaster.
+It was described as a meditation on what is disappearing and an appeal to attend to what is being lost and remembered, a “ritual for mourning."

 Activism

-Fishman’s environmental activism is closely tied to her collaborative and community-based projects.
-Her earlier civic involvement included projects at Hartford’s Charter Oak Cultural Center, noted in a feature on the synagogue’s revitalization as a community arts space.
+Fishman’s activism includes collaborative, community-based projects.
+Earlier civic involvement included projects at Hartford’s Charter Oak Cultural Center, noted in a feature on the synagogue’s revitalization as a community arts space.
 In 2016 Fishman and Kalman created Open House: Hartford at the Charter Oak Cultural Center, a participatory installation addressing homelessness.
-The work evolved from an earlier version shown at Stamford Government Center and reflected themes of safety, belonging, and shelter.
+This evolved from an earlier version shown at Stamford Government Center and reflected themes of safety, belonging, and shelter.
+In April 2016 Fishman installed The Wave outside the Connecticut State Capitol during protests over a proposed deal to sell discounted water from the Metropolitan District Commission to Niagara Bottling Company, describing its message as all people are interconnected by our need for water.

-In 2022 Fishman collaborated with artists Krisanne Baker and Leslie Sobel on the multimedia installation Flood 2.0, which combined projected video, an original Greek chorus, and suspended boat and scrolls to evoke rising waters and collective resilience.
-Developed during a residency at Five Points Arts Center in Torrington, Connecticut, the work was later exhibited at the Ely Center of Contemporary Art.
-The installation linked future apocalyptic flood projections with the Biblical flood narrative.

 Fishman is a founding member of the international artist cooperative Think About Water.
 In 2024 she participated in Exquisite River at the Ely Center of Contemporary Art on their collaborative exhibition on rivers.

-In 2025 the Adaptation and Sustainability Committee of the United Nations Framework Convention on Climate Change produced a video presentation examining Fishman’s visual documentation of shrinking lakes and permafrost sinkholes within a broader discussion of artists addressing the climate crisis.
-It included her observation that “art has the unique ability to confront overwhelming subjects like climate change and stimulate difficult conversations.”
+In 2025 the Adaptation and Sustainability Committee of the United Nations Framework Convention on Climate Change produced a video presentation that examined Fishman’s visual documentation of shrinking lakes and permafrost sinkholes within a broader discussion of artists addressing the climate crisis.
+In the video, she observed that “Art has the unique ability to confront overwhelming subjects like climate change and stimulate difficult conversations.”